Calamari closure areas

 East Coast calamari and squid closure area

-Two areas off Tasmania's North Coast are closed during peak calamari spawning periods.
+In 2018, Tasmania's North Coast (see map below) will be closed during peak calamari spawning periods.